hase3b/PLMFinetuning-SentAnalysis/README.md

 We would like to acknowledge the following tools, models, and resources that contributed to this project:
 * Tools: PyTorch, HuggingFace Transformers, Scikit-learn, Matplotlib, Seaborn, Pandas, Numpy.
 * Models: DistilBERT, RoBERTa, ALBERT, GPT2 (pre-trained models fine-tuned with LoRA).
-* Data Source: IMDb Dataset for Sentiment Analysis (sourced via HuggingFace Datasets).
+* Data Source: IMDb Dataset for Sentiment Analysis.
 * Instructor: Dr Sajjad Haider (Professor IBA Karachi)